roodyadam/aim-ecs-project/README.md

 hosted_zone_id = "Z1234567890ABC"
 ```

-Note that `terraform.tfvars` is in `.gitignore` for security, so never commit sensitive values.

-Before running Terraform, make sure you have an S3 bucket for Terraform state and a DynamoDB table for state locking.
-Update the backend configuration in `infra/main.tf` with your bucket and table names.
+Update the S3 backend in `infra/main.tf` with your bucket and DynamoDB table names, then deploy:

-To deploy the infrastructure:

 ```bash
 cd infra